 - Tie Dyeing – simple and endless fun, tie-dye some plain bed sheets or t-shirts to be enjoyed again and again.
 There are lots of different patterns to experiment with, and finally unravelling the dyed product is something like magic!

 - Decorate Crockery – try upcycling.
 Buy some plain plates, bowls, tumblers from a charity shop and paint them.
-This not only encourages creativity, but teaches the value it can bring when faced with a small budget

 - Indoor Den – dens are not just for the outdoors.
 Again, this can present a healthy challenge to children if you lack room.
 See what can be made out of a small space.
 Sheets and blankets, divider screens and clothes horses are among the tools.